4d/docs/docs/REST/manData.md

-## Adding, Modifying, and Deleting Entities
+## Adding, modifying, and deleting entities

 With the REST API, you can perform all the manipulations to data as you can in 4D.